John A. Bateman

-John Arnold Bateman (born 1957 in London) is a British linguist and semiotician known for his research on natural language generation and multimodality.
-He has worked at Kyoto University, at the USC Information Sciences Institute, at the German National Research Center for Information Technology, at Saarland University, and at the University of Stirling.
-As of 2023, he is Professor of English Applied Linguistics at the University of Bremen, Germany.
+John Arnold Bateman (born 1957) is a British linguist and semiotician known for his research on natural language generation and multimodality.
+He has worked at Kyoto University, the USC Information Sciences Institute, the German National Research Center for Information Technology, Saarland University, and the University of Stirling.
+As of 2023, he is Professor of English Applied Linguistics at the University of Bremen in Germany.